-Kamairicha is a type of pan fried Japanese tea.
+Kamairicha is a type of pan-fried Japanese tea.
 In Japan, most of the teas are steamed.
-However, there are some types of Japanese teas such as kamairicha or tamaryokucha that are still processed in the Chinese style.
+However, there are some types of Japanese teas such as kamairicha or tamaryokucha that are still processed in the traditional Chinese style.

 Nowadays, almost all Japanese teas are steamed.
-The pan fired production method is a rarity used only in certain areas by a handful of tea farmers, therefore is threatened with extinction.
+The pan-fried production method is a rarity used only in certain areas by a handful of tea farmers, therefore is threatened with extinction.

 Kadota aracha greets the palate with a hint of sweetness, followed by floral notes that end in a soft fruitiness.
 A dense taste that fills the mouth and reverberates for a long time.
-Even though this tea has been pan fried, it shows no roasted notes but a surprising freshness that hardly distinguishes it from steamed shinchas.
+Even though this tea has been pan-fried, it shows no roasted notes but a surprising freshness that hardly distinguishes it from steamed shincha teas.

-This particularly fresh raw tea (aracha) comes from the first flush during the spring 2020 and is produced using the delicate leaves of the yabukita cultivar.
-Another unusual aspect of this tea, is the traditional method without steaming (kamairicha).
+This particularly fresh raw tea (aracha) comes from the first flush during the spring of 2020 and is produced using the delicate leaves of the yabukita cultivar.
+Another unusual aspect of this tea is the traditional method without steaming (kamairicha).

 The Kadota Aracha Shincha is delightful, with its curled and beautifully preserved leaf.
 When poured on, a wonderful floral fragrance flows towards you.
 This combines with a fine sweetness, characterized by a long reverberation on the palate.

 Grab it before is too late, very few units available until next year!!!!

 If you scan the QR code in the image gallery you will be able to enjoy a nice song that I have selected to match this tea.